Troubadour Rig Case 2.0 Review: Sleek and Smart Travel Tech Bag

 Every Troubadour product makes me breathe a sigh of relief: that’s because the company makes travel products that basically outdo the competition.

 The zippers always slide beautifully, the designs are aesthetically pleasing (and also turn heads) and the quality is outstanding.
-This is true for products as small as the Ki Backpack to the Orbis Duffle.
+This is true for a lot of Troubadour’s products.

 At the current price for the Rig Case 2.0, it’s not much more than you’d pay for other brands, like the tech pouches I’ve reviewed in my list of the best tech bags for travel.